qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 This [State Handled Callback Endpoint]-callback is executed when a Connect Token has been used to create a connection, see [Register connect token] or [Request connect token].

-## Data Provider Callbacks
+## Server Callbacks

 ### Feed Request Callback

-A Data Provider receives this [Service Endpoint]-callback when an Individual has set him as the source of a feed, see [Set feed source] or [Add feed source].
+A server receives this [Service Endpoint]-callback when an controller has set him as the source of a feed, see [Set feed source] or [Add feed source].

 ### Access Feed Callback

-A Data Provider receives this [Service Access Endpoint]-callback after an [Access feed].
+A server receives this [Service Access Endpoint]-callback after an [Access feed].

 [Access feed]: #access-feed